plgd-dev/doc/content/en/developer-guide/advanced-security.md

       clientCertificateRequired: true
 ```

-After that only devices which have signed identity certificates by CA configured in coap-gateway can access the cloud.
+After that, only devices which have signed identity certificates by CA configured in coap-gateway can access the cloud.

 ## How coap-gateway resolves device ID

 When the device makes one of the calls sign up, sign in, sign out or sign off, coap-gateway needs to resolve the device ID.

 1. If coap-gateway has set `api.coap.authorization.deviceIdClaim` then it will be resolved from JWT token.
-If JWT token doesn't contain `https://<YOUR_DOMAIN>/deviceId` it returns code `Unauthorized` and close the connection.
+If JWT token doesn't contain `https://<YOUR_DOMAIN>/deviceId` it returns code `Unauthorized` and closes the connection.
 2. If coap-gateway has set mutual TLS `api.coap.tls.clientCertificateRequired` then it will be resolved from the device identity certificate.
-3. If any previous options are set, will be resolved from the request parameter.
+3. If none of the previous options are set, device ID will be resolved from the request parameter.

 ## Don't allow access with a token that doesn't bellow the device

-When `api.coap.tls.clientCertificateRequired` and `api.coap.authorization.deviceIdClaim` are set, coap-gateway verifies matches deviceID from certificate and JWT token.
-If they are not same, then coap-gateway returns code `Unauthorized` and closes the connection.
+When `api.coap.tls.clientCertificateRequired` and `api.coap.authorization.deviceIdClaim` are set, coap-gateway matches deviceID from certificate and JWT token.
+If they are not the same, then coap-gateway returns code `Unauthorized` and closes the connection.

 ## How to push deviceId to the token with auth0

-At first you need to create a rule at `Auth pipeline->Rules` with code:
+First, you need to create a rule at `Auth pipeline->Rules` with code:

 ```js
 function (user, context, callback) {